weefbellington/fo4-robco-auto-sort/README.md

-# fo4-robco-smart-sort
+# fo4-robco-auto-sort
-Source code for the Robco Smart Sort item sorting mod for Fallout 4.
+Source code for the RobCo Auto Sort item sorting mod for Fallout 4.

 ## Requirements